ADML003/ai-researcher/README.md

-Click on the ai-reseacher for the project code!
+Click on the automated-research-app for the project code!